Considerations for SEL in the classroom: social and emotional learning.

 We have all made mistakes.
 I have made mistakes.
 I cringe when I think of students I perhaps hurt by trying to do the right thing but actually doing the wrong thing.
 Professionals (no matter the field) make mistakes.
 We have to admit them and do better.

 What considerations for SEL will you implement in your classroom?
-What are your overall thoughts?
+What are your overall thoughts on safe SEL activities?

 Thanks for all of the positive reception to this post.